merchantprotocol/Total-Widget-Control/readme.txt

 = Administrative Setup =

-1. Upon activation all of your widgets will dissappear.
-This is because none of the widgets have been set to display on any particular page.
+1. Upon activation NONE of your widgets will dissappear.
+TWC works alongside the core WordPress without any conflicts, you can actually use the old widget area without any problems.
-1. Simply head to the wp-admin widgets area and begin editing the widgets.
+1. Simply head to the wp-admin widgets area and begin setting widget specifics.
 1. When editing a widget, you will see a list of your websites menu items on the right hand side.
 If you check any of these menu items, and save, then your widget will display on those pages, whether or not the menu item is included in any menu.